 Program co-chair of SBP-BRiMS (2016-2017) and SBP 2015

-Software packages resulting from my research can be found at the IDEAS Lab GitHub page.
+Software packages resulting from my research can be found at the GitHub page for the IDEAS Lab (my research lab at my former institution, the University of Toledo).
 Older software packages:

 Dynamic stochastic block models MATLAB toolbox (now hosted on GitHub)

 AFFECT MATLAB toolbox for clustering dynamic data (660 KB, last updated Feb.
 28, 2014)